- vernakalant hydrochloride

 Congestive heart failure

-Patients with CHF showed a higher overall incidence of hypotensive events, during the first 2 hours after dose in patients treated with vernakalant compared to patients receiving placebo (16.1% versus 4.7%, respectively).
-In patients without CHF the incidence of hypotension was not significantly different during the first 2 hours after dose in patients treated with vernakalant compared to patients receiving placebo (5.7% versus.
-5.2%, respectively).
-Hypotension reported as a serious adverse experience or leading to medicinal product discontinuation occurred in CHF patients following exposure to BRINAVESS in 2.9% of these patients compared to 0% in placebo.
+Patients with CHF showed a higher overall incidence of hypotensive events, during the first 2 hours after dose in patients treated with vernakalant compared to patients receiving placebo (13.4 % versus 4.7 %, respectively).
+Hypotension reported as a serious adverse experience or leading to medicinal product discontinuation occurred in CHF patients following exposure to vernakalant in 1.8 % of these patients compared to 0.3 % in placebo.

-Patients with a history of CHF showed a higher incidence of ventricular arrhythmia in the first two hours post dose (7.3% for BRINAVESS compared to 1.6% in placebo).
+Patients with a history of CHF showed a higher incidence of ventricular arrhythmia in the first two hours post dose (6.4% for vernakalant compared to 1.6% in placebo).
 These arrhythmias typically presented as asymptomatic, monomorphic, non-sustained (average 3-4 beats) ventricular tachycardias.
-By contrast, ventricular arrhythmias were reported with similar frequencies in patients without a history of CHF who were treated with either BRINAVESS or placebo (3.2% for BRINAVESS versus 3.6% for placebo).

-Use of AADs (antiarrhythmic drugs) prior to or after BRINAVESS
+Use of AADs (antiarrhythmic drugs) prior to or after vernakalant

-BRINAVESS cannot be recommended in patients previously administered intravenous AADs (class I and III) 4-24 hours prior to vernakalant due to lack of data.
-BRINAVESS must not be administered in patients who received intravenous AADs (class I and III) within 4 hours prior to vernakalant (see section 4.3).
+Vernakalant cannot be recommended in patients previously administered intravenous AADs (class I and III) 4-24 hours prior to vernakalant due to lack of data.
+It must not be administered in patients who received intravenous AADs (class I and III) within 4 hours prior to vernakalant (see section 4.3).

 Resumption or initiation of oral maintenance antiarrhythmic therapy can be considered starting 2 hours after vernakalant administration.